SpinningWing Logo

 Side effects

 As a helicopter transitions from hover to forward flight, transverse flow will ramp in quickly.
 The reduction in downwash on the leading portion of the rotor results in higher angles of attack and increased lift.
 Increased lift accelerates blades upward, and they reach a peak upward displacement (called flapping) a short time later, around the side of the helicopter.
-For more information about this offset between peak lift and peak flapping, lookup “phase lag.”
-(For a technical derivation, see our article on flap dynamics.)
+For more information about this offset between peak lift and peak flapping, lookup “phase lag" or see our article: flap dynamics.

 Lift and flapping associated with transverse flow